Darkwood: Setting and characters

 Darkwood is set somewhere in Poland in the late 1980s where a mysterious forest has engulfed a large amount of land and is continuing to expand.
 Many people have been left trapped by the forest and a strange plague is ravaging the survivors, killing and causing victims to transform into monsters and abominations.
 A group named "The Outsiders" consisting mostly of government officials and soldiers were sent to investigate the woods, setting up hideouts and a tunnel system to get in and out of the forest.
 By the time the game takes place most of the Outsiders are dead or evacuated from the zone.

 In the prologue, the player takes control of an apparent doctor as he searches for supplies.
 The Doctor seems to be disillusioned with his job of helping locals and is hellbent on escaping the forest.
 After the prologue, the player takes control of "The Stranger", a man who is searching for the stolen key that will lead him through an underground passageway out of the forest.
-Other characters include a trader who helps the protagonist in the prologue, a half-man half-wolf hybrid known only as "The Wolfman", a drunk cyclist known as the "Bike Man" and Piotrek, who is mesmerised by space travel and Yuri Gagarin, and wishes to build a rocket.
+Other characters include the trader, who helps the protagonist in the prologue, the three, another trader who appears in chapter 2, a half-man half-wolf hybrid known only as "The Wolfman", a drunk cyclist known as the "Bike Man" and Piotrek, who is mesmerised by space travel and Yuri Gagarin, and wishes to build a rocket.